junming2018/React_Boilerplate/README.md

 This boilerplate provides a minimal setup to get React working.

-Currently, this bolierplate includes React + Javascript + Vite + SWC + Tailwind CSS + Storybook.
+Currently, this bolierplate includes ReactJS + Vite + Tailwind CSS + Storybook.

 - `npm run dev`: Starts the Vite development server.
 - `npm run build`: Builds the project for production using Vite.